 In 2012, after deciding to stay at home with her first child, she taught herself graphic design during nap times and started her own business working on branding and illustrations.
 While she enjoyed helping small businesses in creating their brand identities, her dream was to work on designs that represented her long Catholic faith tradition.
-Five years later, on the feast day of Little Way's patroness, St. Thérese of Lisieux, in 2017, she took a leap of faith and officially opened Little Way Design Co.
+Six years later, on the feast day of Little Way's patroness, St. Thérese of Lisieux, in 2017, she took a leap of faith and officially opened Little Way Design Co.
 And it's been a dream come true!

 "The Little Way is the way of faithfulness and love in the small things of every day."